Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Difficulty Controlled Dataset Synthesis

-$\delta$ in Eq.~\ref{eq:1}, which denotes the parameters of LoRA layers, and $\mathcal{E}_d$, which denotes the difficulty score encoder, are both optimizable components.
-During the training process, LoRA learns to denoise perturbed images, ensuring the generated outputs conform to the target distribution and achieve domain alignment.
-Simultaneously, the difficulty score encoder learns to map image features to their corresponding difficulty levels.
-The distinct roles of these two learnable components effectively separate the objectives of domain alignment and difficulty control.
+During the training process, LoRA enables efficient fine-tuning of the diffusion model to denoise perturbed images, ensuring the generated outputs align with the target dataset distribution.
+Simultaneously, the difficulty encoder learns to project difficulty scores into a latent space to control the generation process.
+The distinct roles of these two learnable components effectively disentangle the domain alignment and difficulty control.